rg9400/Trakt-Arr-Integration/README.md

 2. sonarr_collection_sync will use Sonarr data to upload downloaded episode info to Trakt

 3. sonarr_trakt_connection is a temporary script that can be used as a connection in Sonarr, similar to the one in Radarr, to push new episode downloads into your Trakt collection to keep it up to date.
 A native connection PR is open at https://github.com/Sonarr/Sonarr/pull/3917 and should hopefully be added in the near future to make this script obsolete.

+4. radarr_delete_list is a script that can be used as a connection in Radarr to delete a movie from either your watchlist or a custom list you made.
+The usecase is to keep a list of movies as "Wanted" in Trakt that is synced to the one in Radarr.
+If you use the Collection sync/connection, then you can easily filter movies you want, have, or are not in Radarr when navigating Trakt.

+5. radarr_missing_list_sync will push all movies marked as missing in Radarr to a list or your watchlist.
+This can help get your list up to speed for script #4 to then keep in sync going forward.

 ## Limitations